The 3d mixed BF Lagrangian 1-form: a variational formulation of Hitchin's integrable system: Stability for G=SLm

 Our assumptions on $X$ mean that $D''X=0$.
-So \eqref{DD2} implies that the left hand side of \eqref{DD1} vanishes.
-Since the right hand side of \eqref{DD1} is the integral of a non-negative function, its integrand must vanish, meaning that $\d^AX=0$ and $[\Phi,X]=0$.
+So, \eqref{DD2} implies that the left-hand side of \eqref{DD1} vanishes.
+Since the right-hand side of \eqref{DD1} is the integral of a non-negative function, its integrand must vanish, meaning that $\d^AX=0$ and $[\Phi,X]=0$.
 In other words, $X$ is parallel and commutes with $\Phi$.